Price Matching Explained: A Retailer’s Perspective

 Price Protection

-Also known as retroactive price matching, this type of price matching occurs when a retailer offers a discount on a product after a customer makes a purchase (say, a month).
-In this case, the price difference is refunded to the customer on producing the proof of purchase.
+Price protection is a post-purchase form of price matching.
+This type of price matching occurs when a retailer offers a discount on a product after a customer makes a purchase (say, after a month).
+In this case, the price difference is refunded to the customer upon producing the proof of purchase.

 Price Beating